 Efficient Dehumidification and Reuse of Transpired Water

-The Efficient Dehumidification and Reuse of Transpired Water submeasure requires using one of the following dehumidification equipment in indoor growing facilities:
+The efficient dehumidification and reuse of transpired water submeasure mandates the use of one of the following dehumidification systems in indoor growing facilities:

-- Chilled water system with heat recovery for reheating dehumidified air.
+- Integrated HVAC system with on-site heat recovery for reheating dehumidified air; or

-- Integrated HVAC system with heat recovery for reheating dehumidified air.
+- Chilled water system with on-site heat recovery for reheating dehumidified air; or

 Submeasures Moved to Future Code Cycles